-Some of my data gathering (solo hunting) HandyGPS + Geotagged Images + ImageSetter results from Civil War Camp.
+Some of my data gathering (solo hunting) BadElf +/- 1m GPS capture + Geotagged Images + ImageSetter results from Civil War Camp.
 I spend over 1/3 of my time documenting everything, which is then published and curated into public-ownership archives for loan

 I do have an idea that could work at Rallies where professional collaboration isn’t possible. – something like the HandyGPS smartphone app allows simple geo-tagged photos to be automatically saved in a special folder that can easily be grabbed later.
 When the participants connected to the phone network, the app could synchronize data from all participants into a gallery with geotagging.
 A software like GeoSetter could process the images, extracting and using their location information to add them to a map, where an exportable file (KML?) could be shared with scholars.